AZ-400: Designing and Implementing Microsoft DevOps Solutions

 4. Cross-Disciplinary Collaboration

-The image illustrates the concept of embracing a DevSecOps culture, highlighting the importance of treating security configurations and policies with the same importance as code, ensuring they are version-controlled and subject to review.
-It features a cartoon character, a magnifying glass, and security symbols.
+The image illustrates the concept of embracing DevSecOps culture, highlighting the importance of treating security configurations and policies with the same importance as code, ensuring they are version-controlled and subject to review.
+It features a cartoon character with a magnifying glass, a shield, and a lock symbol.

 Watch Video